-Lead Cosponsors: Sen. Amy Klobuchar (D-MN) and Rep. John Sarbanes (D-MD-O3)
+Lead Cosponsors: Sen. Amy Klobuchar (D-MN) and Rep. John Sarbanes (D-MD-03)

 This bill, introduced in the House and Senate on July 18, 2023, would establish new federal requirements in three key sectors: election administration, election integrity, and voter empowerment.
-Here are some of the key provisions in this proposed legislation:
+Some of the key provisions in this proposed legislation include:

-- Makes election day a federal holiday - Mandates two weeks of early voting - Expands voter registration through automatic, same-day, and online registration - Requires states to allow vote-by-mail and eliminates burdensome excuse requirements - Bans partisan gerrymandering - Requires all entities spending over \$10,000 to disclose donors
+- Makes election day a federal holiday - Mandates two weeks of early voting - Expands voter registration through automatic, same-day, and online registration - Requires states to allow vote-by-mail and eliminates burdensome excuse requirements - Bans partisan gerrymandering - Requires all entities spending over \$10,000 to disclose donors requirements will be directed to allow various forms of ID, increasing access while ensuring secure elections.

-Additionally, the bill restores the right to vote for citizens who have served their sentence and were released from prison.
-When it comes to election administration, this bill limits voter roll purges, increases voter accessibility, and ensures provisional ballots are counted.
-States with voter identification requirements will be directed to allow various forms of ID, increasing access while ensuring secure elections.
+Additionally, the bill restores the right to vote for felons who have served their sentence and were released from prison.
+When it comes to election administration, this bill limits voter roll purges, increases voter accessibility, and ensures mail-in ballots are tracked.
+States with voter identification